 - Total costs: Selling price excl.
 VAT

-The formula is simple: Cost of free drink = Selling price excl.
+The calculation is straightforward: Cost of free drink = Selling price excl.
 VAT

 ⚠️ Note:

 Always calculate with the price excl.
 VAT.
-Alcoholic beverages have 21% VAT, not 9% like food.
+Alcoholic beverages carry 21% VAT, not the 9% rate for food.

 Impact on an annual basis

-A few free drinks seem harmless, but they add up quickly.
-Especially if multiple bartenders do this or if it becomes a habit.
+A couple free drinks might seem insignificant, but they accumulate fast.
+Especially when multiple bartenders do this or it becomes routine behavior.

 Bar with 2 free drinks daily: